Quantum Network: Security Assessment and Key Management: Security assessment

 Here, we use the path concept in the graph theory to describe the sequence of nodes used in message transmission.
 We only consider simple paths here since any loop of the message transmission is useless in a network.
 Take the red line in Figure \ref{fig:strategy1} as an example.
-Once Alice and Bob pick a path, all intermediate nodes are fixed: $a\rightarrow c_1\rightarrow c_2 \rightarrow b$.
-There are two means for private communication.
-One is that Alice and Bob ask all the intermediate nodes ($c_1$ and $c_2$ in this example) to announce the parities from the exclusive-or (XOR) operations on the key bit strings with their two neighbours in the path.
-In the example, $c_1$ announces $k_1\oplus k_3$ and $c_2$ announces $k_3\oplus k_6$.
-Then, Alice and Bob can share a secure key, with which they can communicate privately.
-Alternatively, Alice can send the message encrypted by the secure key $k_1$ to her neighbour $c_1$, who passes to the next node until reaching Bob.
+Once Alice and Bob pick a path, all intermediate nodes are fixed, $a\rightarrow c_1\rightarrow c_2 \rightarrow b$.
+There are two means for key sharing.
+One is that Alice and Bob ask all the intermediate nodes ($c_1$ and $c_2$ in this example) to announce the parities from the exclusive-or (XOR) operations on the key bit strings with their two neighbors in the path.
+In the example, $c_1$ announces $k_1\oplus k_2$ and $c_2$ announces $k_2\oplus k_6$.
+Then Bob can share the same key with Alice by calculating the parities.
+Alternatively, $c_2$ will first calculate Alice’s key with the parity announced by $c_1$, encrypt Alice’s key with $k_6$, and sends it to Bob.
+In this method, Alice’s key can be regarded as a message.
 In theory, both ways of private communication are equally secure.
-In practice, the first method is better because the intermediate nodes do not obtain the message directly.
-In the following discussions, however, we take the second method for the sake of simplicity.
-Alice sends a random bit string to Bob, denoted as ``messages" in the following discussions, which is later used for other cryptographic tasks between Alice and Bob.
-Note that in a large network setting, it is impractical to assume all the intermediate nodes to announce the key parities in public for key exchange of end users.
-In reality, a node will receive an encrypted message from one of its neighbours and a request to convey the massage to another neighbour privately.
-This situation is very similar to the current internet data transmission, and is the reason why we consider the second communication scenario.
+The first method uses fewer encryptions and decryptions.
+Also, the intermediate nodes do not obtain the final key directly.
+However, in practice, the first method will lead to low communication efficiency since all the intermediate nodes should publicly announce their parity bits for the key exchange of end-users.
+The second method is similar to the data transmission in a realistic network, i.e., a node will receive an encrypted message from one of its neighbors and a request to convey the message to another neighbor privately.
+The difference between the two methods will vanish if we neglect classical communication efficiency.
+Therefore, we do not distinguish these two methods in the following discussions.